stanfish/leetcode-downloader/README.md

 Download your accepted submissions and questions from LeetCode!

-This repo refers to [yangshun/leetcode-downloader](https://github.com/yangshun/leetcode-downloader).
+This repo refers to [noootown/leetcode-downloader](https://github.com/noootown/leetcode-downloader) with some fixes, graphql endpoint update and eslint.

 ## Start